Twenty Twelve: Sequel

 After the final episode had aired, there was speculation in the media about a third series with the team liaising with the organisation team of the Rio de Janeiro games in 2016, or becoming management consultants.
 When asked about whether the hit show could return, main star Bonneville said, "Absolutely.
 They could go and help with the organisation of the Rio Games in 2016...but ultimately, this is a crack team that could go anywhere and manage anything – the City, say, or the armed services.
 The NHS also needs rebranding.
 They could get Ian in to announce, 'If health is about anything, it's about managing expectations.
 We have got to get people to appreciate there are a lot of positive things about ill health.
 We need to make it sexy'."

 A sequel was announced by the BBC in late 2013 and broadcast 19 March to 9 April 2014.
 Named W1A, it follows Ian Fletcher (Bonneville) and Siobhan Sharpe (Jessica Hynes) as they pursue new careers as part of the BBC management team.
 A second series was commissioned in September 2014 and broadcast 23 April to 14 May 2015.
 A third series began airing on 18 September 2017.

+A further sequel was announced in 2025.
+Titled Twenty Twenty Six, it will see Hugh Bonneville reprise his role as Ian Fletcher, as he joins the Oversight Team in Miami as part of preparations for the 2026 FIFA World Cup.
+Further cast members announced include Nick Blood, Chelsey Crisp, Paulo Costanzo, Stephen Kunken, Jimena Larraguivel, Alexis Michalik, and Belinda Stewart-Wilson.
+As with the original series, Twenty Twenty Six will be written and directed by John Morton.
+In September 2025, it was further announced that Hugh Skinner would reprise his W1A role of Will Humphries, while David Tennant would return as narrator.
+Additional cast members Marli Sui, Nicole Sadie Sawyerr, Joe Hewetson, and Erin Kellyman were also announced.